 - 1. A composite ACT score of 28 or higher or an SAT I score of 1240 or higher; - 2.
-A high school GPA of 3.50 or higher (a transfer student must have a 3.50 or higher GPA) on a 4.00 scale; - 3.
+A high school GPA of 3.50 or higher on a 4.00 scale; - 3.
 A successful interview with the Honors Program Director and Committee; and - 4.
 Successful completion of a writing component at the time of the interview. - 5.
 A maximum of 45 transfer hours for applicants who are transfer students.

 Initial enrollment in the Academic Honors Program is limited to the 30 most qualified students per class, who will be selected through a highly competitive process.
 Students will be notified in writing of their acceptance into the program.
+Incoming, first-time freshmen will be considered for admission.